carriercomm/go-to/ProjectReport.md

 #Appendix C: Go-To API Reference

 Go-To provides a REST API to the pipeline of containers.
-All API calls executed via Go-To Agent.
+All API calls are executed via Go-To Agent.
 Where applicable API supports both synchronous and asynchronous mode.

+__Terminology__
+  * The Go-To Agent is a background process(daemon) which runs under priviledged user (root)
+  * The Go-To Pipeline is a set of all containers on the host with their metadata and statistics